JumpMind/metl/README.md

 ## Build Me, Run Me

 This project requires the Java JDK to build and run.
 The build currently generates a war file which can be deployed to an application server like [Apache Tomcat](http://tomcat.apache.org).
-The war file can also be run standalone.
+The war file can also be run as a standalone application, in which case it uses an embedded [Jetty](http://www.eclipse.org/jetty) web server.

 ### Build
 ~~~~~